Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+* How would the council monitor personal belongings such as having your own locker?
 * question 2
+* What will the floor plan be and how many floors are there?

 ## Evaluation of the proposal
-*Povide a breif evaluation based on what you know*
+*Povide a breif evaluation based on what you know* Upon research and giving a way to implement this designated proposal, I think that the best way to implement this project would be to ensure that there is a successful booking system.
+Within this it must be configured through a project plan as this will ensure that there will be mnimal to no mstakes.
+However, there are many negatives of this proposal and problems that come with it ranging from employee psuychological impacts to legal and political impacts.
+For the council to implement this project it would improve their current theoretical framework.
+As a esult, if the council could implement and convey this proposal successfully it would have many positive chnages to their work environment.

 References
 ACTITIME, 2022.
 Waterfall Model: What Is It, When and How To Use It?
 Available from: https://www.actitime.com/project-management/what-is-waterfall-model